SqueezerIO/squeezer/docs/cloud/azure/events/service-bus.md

 ---
-title: Microsoft Azure - Events - Service Bus Trigger
+title: Microsoft Azure - Events - Service Bus
 ---

 Use the Service Bus trigger to respond to messages from a Service Bus queue or topic.